 You can study almost anything at Hawaii Pacific University and some examples are business, tourism and hospitality, communication, anthropology, computer sciences, marketing, international business, education and marine biology.
 Almost anything is possible.

 10 Good reasons to study at Hawaii Pacific University

-- A wide range of study options – over more than 50 bachelor degrees and 14 master degrees to choose from.
+- A wide range of study options – around 30 bachelor degrees and 15 master degrees to choose from.

 - HPU’s location in the center of the world’s largest ocean makes it the ideal place to study marine sciences and oceanography.
 HPU is connected to the Oceanic Institute - a major research center specializing in marine biology, marine aquaculture, biotechnology, and ocean resource management.

-- HPU’s student life is very active, with approximately 50 different student organizations that you can join, whether it be United Nations club, the International club or the Leaders for a Sustainable Future club.
+- HPU’s student life is very active, with approximately 50 different clubs and organizations, as well as student events that you can join, whether it be United Nations club, the International club or the Leaders for a Sustainable Future club.

 - The main campus is located in the heart of downtown Honolulu - the financial, cultural and governmental hub of Hawaii.